 Above It All Treatment Center provides a multidisciplinary approach to facilitate addiction recovery from substance abuse and alcoholism.
-Comprehensive chemical dependency treatment services can offer a structured therapeutic environment that begins with the detoxification/withdrawal process and extends through aftercare planning following residential treatment.
+Comprehensive chemical dependency treatment services can offer a structured therapeutic environment that begins with the detoxification/withdrawal process and extends through aftercare planning following inpatient treatment.

 Drug Treatment Program Methods

 Therapeutic interventions include individual or group counseling and psychotherapy, and treatment services are usually provided by trained, certified professional therapists.
 Most therapeutic intervention programs rely on cognitive-based therapy which addresses irrational thinking and attempts to restructure thought processes.

 Support groups are usually conducted by a member of a recovery group with the assistance of prepared materials by a national organization.
 The most well-known support groups are Alcoholics Anonymous and Narcotics Anonymous.
 Most support groups are modeled on the Twelve Steps of AA and rely on faith in a “higher power” to assist in achieving goals.